stvliu/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 #### Processing server-side RPC on the device

-ThingsBoard provides a convenient API to receive and process server-side RPC commands on the device.
+GridLinks provides a convenient API to receive and process server-side RPC commands on the device.
 This API is specific for each supported network protocol.
 You can review API and examples on the corresponding reference page: